Agentic Analytics

 Measures are the numbers you aggregate: sums, counts, averages.
 Dimensions are the columns you filter and group by: status, date, category.
 One definition.
 Every tool, dashboard, and AI agent that queries total_revenue gets the same number.

 You can also define pre_aggregations in the same file to cache expensive computations.
 For example, a daily rollup of total_revenue by status can cut query times from seconds to single-digit milliseconds.
-Bonnard rebuilds these rollups on a configurable schedule and invalidates stale caches automatically.
+The semantic layer rebuilds these rollups on a configurable schedule and invalidates stale caches automatically.

 Schemas are version-controlled alongside your application code.
 Review metric changes in pull requests.
 Roll back a bad definition with git revert.
 Your data contracts get the same CI/CD workflow as your product.